TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 There may be some overrides for Max Prepare that I've missed, I've noticed on small guard posts soldiers rarely have equipment.
 Also some items seem to override others, so you wont see many if any gas masks.

 Changelog:
+r56
+Clock timescale
+OSP now correctly only affects main weapons.
+OSP tertiary free
+Start on foot
+InfMenu: In game/helispace menu switching
+Fixed issue with subsistence mode not turning off centralLzs if an OSP mode was already on.

+r55
+Moved incomplete feature out of TppLandingZone to own file
+Setting: Unlock player avatar

+r54
+Revert from game localization system
+Own localization system created, functions in InfMenu, strings in InfLang

+r53
+Call setting onChange on setting reset
+1.0.4.4 TppPlayer fulton call fix.
+They had added an extra parameter to the fulton function, but forgot to add the parameter to a call.
+There's only two calls to the function in the scripts... oh well mistakes happen.

 r52 2015-10-26 - public release
 Current soldier in demos
 Select mb return demo